 \section{Preliminaries}

 Let $\Sigma$ be an ordered alphabet of size $\sigma=|\Sigma|$.
-By $\Sigma^*$ and $\Sigma^n$ we denote the set of all finite words over $\Sigma$ and the set of all such words of length $n$.
+By $\Sigma^*$ and $\Sigma^n$, we denote the set of all finite words over $\Sigma$ and the set of all such words of length~$n$.
 The empty word is denoted as $\varepsilon$.
-If $w$ is a word, then $|w|$ denotes its length, $w[i]$ its $i$-th letter (for $1 \le i \le |w|$), $w[i,j]$ its factor $w[i] w[i+1] \ldots w[j]$ and $w_{(i)}$ its prefix $w[1,i]$.
+If $w$ is a word, then $|w|$ denotes its length, $w[i]$ its $i$-th letter (for $1 \le i \le |w|$), $w[i,j]$ its factor $w[i] w[i+1] \cdots w[j]$ and $w_{(i)}$ its prefix $w[1,i]$.
 A suffix of $w$ is a word of the form $w[i,n]$.
 A prefix or a suffix is called proper if it is shorter than $w$.
 By $w^k$ we denote a concatenation of $k$ copies of $w$.
 Any two words can be compared in the lexicographic order: $u$ is smaller than $v$ if $u$ is a proper prefix of $v$ or if the letter following the longest common prefix of $u$ and $v$ in $u$ is smaller than in $v$.

-By $\rot(w,c)$ let us denote a \emph{cyclic rotation} of $w$ obtained by moving $(c \bmod{|w|})$ first letters of $w$ to its end (preserving the order of the letters).
+By $\rot(w,c)$ let us denote a \emph{cyclic rotation} of $w$ obtained by moving $c \bmod{|w|}$ first letters of $w$ to its end (preserving the order of the letters).
 We say that the words $w$ and $\rot(w,c)$ are \emph{cyclically equivalent} (sometimes called \emph{conjugates}).
 By $\minrot{w}$ we denote the lexicographically minimal cyclic rotation of $w$.
-A word $w$ is called \emph{self-minimal} if $\minrot{w}=w$.
-The following observation gives a simple property of self-minimal words.
+A word $w$ is called \emph{self-minimal} (alternatively, a \emph{necklace}) if $\minrot{w}=w$.
+The following fact gives a simple property of self-minimal words.